FrankHossfeld/sema4g/README.md

 * The InitCommand will open a popup.
 * The FinalCommand will close the popup and show a JavaScript alert depending on the server responses.
 If at least one command ends in error, the context will also ends in error.
 * The createAsyncCommand-method creates a server call.
 It has two parameters.
 The first parameter is the name of the command and the second parameter is the duration, the server will wait.
 This method will look different for your calls.
+* The createAsyncFailureCommand-method has two parameters.
+The first parameter is the name of the command and the second parameter is the duration, the server will wait.
+This service will throw an exception on the server side.
+* The createSyncCommand-method has two parameters.
+The first parameter is the name of the command and the second parameter is the duration, the client will wait.
+This service does not call the server!

 #### Test Case 01